angular-cron-jobs/angular-cron-jobs/README.md

 Setting the keys as booleans will turn the selection on and off.

+You can also set whether or not you want to allow a user to select multiple calues for a cron:

+    $scope.myConfig = {
+        allowMultiple: true
+    }

+Setting allowMultiple to either true or false will toggle the ability.

+A complete config object may look like the following:

+    $scope.myConfig = {
+        allowMultiple: true,
+        options: {
+            allowWeek : false,
+            allowMonth : false,
+            allowYear : false
+        }
+    }

 ##Custom Templates:

-As noted by [TimotheeJeannin](https://github.com/TimotheeJeannin) you can use custom template by adding the following attribute to the directive DDO:
+As noted by [TimotheeJeannin](https://github.com/TimotheeJeannin) you can use custom template by setting the template attribute on your cron DOM element:

-    templateUrl: function(element, attributes) {
-        return attributes.template || 'cronselection.html';
-    },
+    <cron-selection template="path/to/my/template.html"></cron-selection>

 ##Initializing UI with data from server